A robust strategy is the key to success for many businesses and organisations.

 This allows businesses to adopt a transparent and flexible approach to their operations, breaking business objectives down into managed sprints that undertake work that helps deliver outlined company goals.

-The benefits of combining Agile with OKR
+The benefits of a combined Agile OKR approach

 There are many benefits that come with the Agile OKR approach, including: